 Why the Watering Hole is the Best Place to Eat at Safari Park

 This restaurant has some of the most spectacular scenery in San Diego.
-There’s 180 degree views overlooking the Safari Park’s African Plains enclosure.
-No fence blocks your sight lines to rhinos, giraffes, wildebeest, many different types of antelope and the cape buffalo bachelor herd.
+There are 180-degree views overlooking Safari Park’s African Plains enclosure.
+No fence blocks your sightlines to rhinos, giraffes, wildebeest, many different types of antelope, and the Cape buffalo bachelor herd.
 Want to see more animals while you’re dining?
 Go to Africa.

 There are no elephants out there.
 According to the FDA, the Safari Park needs to maintain a certain percentage of shade trees for the animals.
 The elephants would knock that percentage down to zero within a week.
 That’s why they are confined to Elephant Valley.

 Watering Hole at Kijamii Overlook Food is Unexpectedly Good, but Pricey

 You’ll have a much better meal at the Watering Hole at Kijamii Overlook than you’d expect at a major tourist attraction.
 It’s tasty, solid, adult fare, and definitely not fast food.
 There’s a full bar.
 The staff is attentive and friendly.
 But it is not cheap.
 Like everything else at Safari Park, any profits go towards animal conservation and care.
 Consider the extra cost as a way to make the planet a better place.